The Mets’ Five Greatest Pitchers

 Dwight Gooden (1984-94)

-Like Darryl Strawberry, his teammate of seven years with the Mets, the right-handed Gooden is a near-tragic case study of greatness lost.
-Few major leaguers blasted to immediate stardom as impressively as Gooden—and even fewer fell as hard.
+Like Darryl Strawberry, his teammate of seven years with the Mets, the right-handed Gooden is a sad case study of greatness lost.
+Few major leaguers blasted to immediate stardom as impressively as Gooden—but fewer fell as hard.

 Gooden’s immortal edge wore off after 1985, yet he remained one of the best pitchers in the game; after his first eight seasons, he had built up a 132-53 record.
 But the dark side was slowly starting to take hold of Gooden’s game—and his life.
 He started encountering drug problems as early as 1986, admitting years later that he watched the Mets’ championship parade on TV while drugged out at a crack dealer’s apartment; checked into the Betty Ford Clinic in 1994 to battle problems with alcohol; and when he turned to cocaine shortly thereafter, was suspended for the entire 1995 season.
 The Mets wanted nothing more to do with Gooden and let him go; he followed Strawberry across town to the Yankees, who turned him into a sentimental reclamation project.
 He responded by generating one shining moment in 1996 with his only career no-hitter; otherwise, he was a deceiving 11-7 with a more telling 5.01 ERA.
 After further degrading, Gooden bounced around with numerous teams, finally calling it quits in 2000.

-In retirement, Gooden continued to be an active presence on police blotters, with arrests for DUI to battery on a girlfriend.
-In 2010, he fled the scene of an auto accident under the influence of drugs—leaving behind a child passenger in his back seat.
+In retirement, Gooden continued to be an active presence on police blotters, with arrests ranging from DUI to battery on a girlfriend.
+In 2010, he fled the scene of an auto accident under the influence of drugs—leaving a child passenger behind in his back seat.
 And as for that early sure ticket to Cooperstown?
-Gooden attracted only 3% of the vote on his first ballot, short of the 5% needed to stay eligible for future votes.
+Gooden attracted only 3% of the vote on his first ballot, short of the 5% needed just to stay eligible for future votes.

 Jerry Koosman (1967-78)

-Following on the heels of Seaver, the left-handed Koosman set a then-rookie record with seven shutouts in 1968, winning 19 games overall with a sterling 2.08 ERA and finishing just one vote shy of making it two straight Rookie of the Year trophies for Mets pitchers (Johnny Bench took the honor instead).
+Following on the heels of Seaver, the left-handed Koosman set a then-rookie record with seven shutouts in 1968, winning 19 games overall with a sterling 2.08 ERA and finishing just one vote shy of making it two Rookie of the Year trophies for Mets pitchers in consecutive years (Johnny Bench took the honor instead).

 Koosman was every bit as terrific as Seaver in his first few years, and even though he wasn’t able to sustain the brilliance of his future Hall-of-Fame teammate, he remained a worthy, occasionally outstanding component of the Mets’ rotation.